aferdyp/aferdyp.github.io/_posts/2017-2-23-building-clickHouse.md

 **Install GCC**

 (The default GCC on Centos is at version 4.8.x.
-You'll need GCC 5+ to build ClickHouse)
+You'll need GCC 5+ to build ClickHouse.
+That step comes up in a bit.)

 `sudo yum install gcc gcc-c++`